KubeRocketCI/docs/docs/user-guide/ci-pipeline-details.md

 # CI Pipeline Details

-**CI Pipeline (Continuous Integration Pipeline)** - an EDP business entity that describes the integration of changes made to a codebase into a single project.
+**CI Pipeline (Continuous Integration Pipeline)** - KubeRocketCI business entity that describes the integration of changes made to a codebase into a single project.
 The main idea of the CI pipeline is to review the changes in the code submitted through a Version Control System (VCS) and build a new codebase version so that it can be transmitted to the Continuous Delivery Pipeline for the rest of the delivery process.

 There are three codebase types in EPAM Delivery Platform: